Skip to main content

 explain()

-Returns a human-readable execution plan without running the mission.
+Returns the compiled mission steps without running the mission.
 Useful for debugging, testing, and "what will happen" previews in UIs.

 const { steps, ir } = await compiled.explain({ topic: 'quantum computing' });